-Seeing as the Northern Lights are unpredictable far in advance, the longer you stay in Iceland, the likelier it is that you will see them.
+The Northern Lights are extremely unpredictable but it is a fact that the longer you stay in Iceland, the more likely you are to see them.

-One of the website that is used for the forecast is from the Icelandic Met Office .
-You can find the forecast under the section Weather, and then on the side you can see Aurora forecast and click on that and you go directly to the page.
-Make sure to change the time on the bottom scale under the picture.
+One of the websites that are used for the forecast is from the Icelandic Met Office.
+You can find the site here.
 The map of Iceland shows cloud coverage.
 Look for the white spots, which mean clear skies, while the green means cloudy.
 Aurora activity is listed at the top right of their website, this is the activity at midnight on the scale 0 to 9.
 The scale changes in accordance with the date selected under the cloud cover map.

-Next step is to change the scale to the time it fits your need.
-Keep in mind that the activity shown days ahead can change and it is always best to look at the forecast the day of the “Northern lights hunt”.
+The next step is to change the scale to the time it fits your need.
+Keep in mind that the activity shown days ahead can change and it is always best to look at the forecast on the day you wish to go look for them.

 The Northern lights in Iceland are visible as early as August, as soon as the night skies get dark enough and weather conditions are favorable.
-It helps if it’s cool and crisp outside, and a small moon helps make them easier to spot.
+It helps if it is cool and crisp outside, and a small moon helps make them easier to spot.

 Optimal Conditions for Northern Lights in Iceland

 -Correct Solar Wind Activity

 Here are some photos of the Northern Lights that professionals have taken all in our region!